 Monotheistic Tritheism or Trinitarianism: This is the Trinity dogma.
 ‘Monotheism’ means the worship of one god.
 ‘Tritheism’ or ‘Trinity’ means the worship of three separate, ‘divine persons’ or gods in union with one another.
 Wikipedia Encyclopaedia explains this Roman Catholic doctrine, which was inherited by masonic Protestants during the Reformation, as follows, “The Christian doctrine of the trinity defines God as three [completely different individuals or] ‘divine persons:’ the Father, the Son, and the Holy Spirit.
 The three separate ‘divine persons,’ [“divine persons” are gods;] are distinct, yet each one is God, and in union, or actually, ‘in agreement with another.’”

-“Truly, those times [of ignorance about Who Almighty God really Is, and the great lack of knowledge of the real truth of His Word,] He overlooked, but now commands all men everywhere to repent [from their false teachings about God and His Word,] because He has appointed a Day [one singular day] on which He will judge the world in righteousness by the Man Whom He has ordained.
+“Truly, those times [of ignorance about Who Almighty God really Is, and the great lack of knowledge of the real truth of His Word,] He overlooked, but now commands all men everywhere to repent [from their false teachings about God and His Word,] because He has appointed a Day [one singular day] on which He will judge the world in righteousness by the Man [Jesus or God Who became flesh,] Whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.”

 Jesus confirmed this Old Covenant commandment in Mark 12:29, saying, “The first of all the commandments is: ‘Hear [all believers,] the Lord our God, the Lord is One!
 [He is One God — but not as described in Unitarianism, Modulism/Jesus-Only, Trinitarianism, or any other manmade dogma.]
 And you shall love the Lord your God [or the One God] with all your heart, soul, (mind,) and strength.’
 This is the first [or most important] commandment…”

-Paul taught the first commandment in Cor.
+Paul taught this first commandment of Jesus in Cor.
 8:5-6, saying, “Even if there are so-called gods… For us, there is One God: the Father, of Whom are all things and we for Him, and One Lord Jesus Christ, through Whom are all things, and through Whom we live…” Paul echoed Jesus Himself, Who repeatedly declared, “I am in the Father and the Father is in Me…” (Jn.
 14:11.)
-This is not Binitarianism or Trinitarianism.
-Through all his teachings, Paul never forgot the Holy Spirit of “the Eternal Power and Godhead,” (Rom.
-1:20,) Who “convicts of sin,” makes spiritually alive all those who choose to personally accept Jesus as their Lord, Savior, Redeemer, Blessor, and God, and] teaches them all things as “He leads them into all truth,” (Jn.
+This is neither Binitarianism nor Trinitarianism.
+Through all their teachings, John, Paul, and the other apostles never forgot the Holy Spirit of “the Eternal Power and Godhead,” (Rom.
+1:20,) Who “convicts of sin,” makes spiritually alive all those who choose to personally accept Jesus as their Lord, Redeemer, Savior, Blessor, and God, and teaches them all things as “He leads them into all truth,” (Jn.
 16:8-9; 6:63; 3:16; 14:26; 16:13.)